ercole-io/ercole/README.md

 Ercole is made by multiple services:
 * Alert: generate alerts, send notifications.
 Expose data for 3rd party usage (i.e. prometheus)
 * API: provides REST APIs for the User Interface
+* Chart: provides REST APIs for the charts
 * Data: receives data from the agent
 * Repo: provides a yum repository (proxy?) for the agent binaries